 Sordello is deeply honored to meet the great Virgil.
 As the shadows of dusk begin to fall, he leads both pilgrims to a splendid valley where they will spend the night among the many kings there whom he will point out.

-When Sordello and my Virgil had happily embraced each other many times, Sordello stepped back and asked: “Who are you?”After reading his long and ranting apostrophe against Italy in the previous canto, Dante seems to start this canto – almost tongue-in-cheek – as though nothing had happened, except that … Continue reading
+When Sordello and my Virgil had happily embraced each other many times, Sordello stepped back and asked: “Who are you?”After reading his long and ranting apostrophe against Italy in the previous canto, Dante seems to start this canto–almost tongue-in-cheek–as though nothing had happened, except that the stranger … Continue reading

 My master replied, “Before worthy souls were enabled by God’s grace to climb this holy mountain, I had died and was buried by the Emperor Augustus in Naples.
 I am Virgil.
 The only fault that keeps me from Heaven is that I did not possess the faith that saves one.”Virgil compresses a lot of information as he identifies himself to Sordello.
 He died in 19BC in Brindisi (an Adriatic port city about half-way down the heel of Italy’s “boot”).
 According to the … Continue reading